 The College's response to reports under this policy will be guided by principles of fairness and respect for all parties.
-In every case, the College will conduct a Title IX Assessment and determine the most appropriate manner of resolution under the policy.
-Resources are available for both students and employees, whether as a complainant or respondent, to provide guidance throughout the investigation and resolution of the report.
+In every case, the College will conduct an assessment and determine the most appropriate manner of resolution under the policy.
+The College recognizes that in some circumstances, due to aspects of a particular case, strict compliance with the policy may create unexpected conflicts of interest or raise other concerns about the fairness of the typical process.
+The Title IX Coordinator is empowered to adjust the process, with notice to the parties, as necessary to provide an adequate, reliable, thorough, and impartial investigation.

+Resources are available for both parties, whether as a complainant or respondent, to provide guidance throughout the investigation and resolution of the report.
 Both respondents and complainants are entitled to an advisor of their choice throughout the process.
 The Title IX Coordinator will provide the complainant and the respondent with an overview of available resources and options at their first meeting.

-Withdrawal, resignation, graduation, retirement, or other departure of a complainant or respondent from the College after a Title IX report has been made will not discontinue the review, investigation, and/or resolution of the report or complaint.
+Withdrawal, resignation, graduation, retirement, or other departure of a complainant or respondent from the College after a report has been made will not discontinue the review, investigation, and/or resolution of the report or complaint.
 A respondent who separates from the College under any circumstance is not eligible for re-admittance or re-employment until they have successfully completed the terms of any sanctions imposed.